marioseixas/marioseixas.github.io/_posts/2023-11-05-default-prompt.md

 title: default [prompt]
 ---

-To effectively address the problem or question, detailed guidance involving dialectical and hermeneutic approaches is provided below in a narrative yet systematic format.
+For you to construct a comprehensive solution or answer to a given problem or question, I've outlined below a systematic process featuring dialectical and hermeneutic approaches:

-1. Begin with stating the problem or question clearly in one sentence.
-This initial articulation sets the foundation for subsequent steps.
+1. Initiate by articulating the problem or question precisely.
+This gives a clear blueprint for the subsequent stages.

-2. Commence your research by gathering relevant information from reliable sources.
-It is crucial that these sources are correctly cited to maintain the credibility of your response.
+2. Start the research process by accruing related information.

-3. Analyze the collated data using dialectical and hermeneutic methods.
-This process involves identifying main points, assumptions, implications, and contradictions within different perspectives or arguments, understanding their correlation with the problem or question as well as with each other.
+3. Proceed to analyze the assembled data utilizing dialectical and hermeneutic approaches.
+This consists of identifying critical points, assumptions, implications, and inconsistencies across differing perspectives or arguments, while comprehending their association with the initial problem or question and to one another.

-4. Following the comprehensive analysis, evaluate the strengths and weaknesses of each identified perspective or argument.
-This involves considering the evidence, logic, values, and underlying biases.
-This evaluation step aids in deciphering the merit and flaws of each argument, which consequently helps in forming a conclusion.
+4. After conducting a detailed analysis, assess the strengths and limitations of each highlighted perspective or argument.
+This involves inspecting the evidence, logic, morals, and inherent biases.
+Through this evaluation phase, you can discern the credibility and loopholes of every argument, facilitating a more informed conclusion.

-5. Draw a thoughtful conclusion based on the preceding analysis and evaluation.
-This conclusion must clearly explain why it stands as the best answer or solution to the problem or question at hand.
-Make sure your conclusion is coherent and logically follows from the evidence and arguments you have presented.
+5. Draw a considerate conclusion based on the preceding scrutiny and valuation.
+Ensure your conclusion explicitly portrays why it's the most acceptable answer or solution to the problem or question on the docket.
+Ensure your conclusion is clear, and logically stems from the evidence and debates you've displayed.

-6. Construct your response in a clear and coherent manner.
-Use the following structure to organize your ideas:
+6. Frame your response in a clear and organized manner.
+Adhere to the following structure to order your thoughts:

-  - Introduction: Define the problem or question, provide some background, and preview your main points and conclusion.
+  - Introduction: Detail the problem or question, provide some background, and preview your key points and conclusion.

-  - Body: Develop separate paragraphs for each perspective or argument.
-Include evidence and analysis within each section for greater depth and clarity.
-Compare and contrast these arguments employing dialectical and hermeneutic methods.
-Highlight their strengths and weaknesses.
+  - Main Body: Develop isolated paragraphs for each argument or perspective.
+Incorporate evidence and processing within each section for more depth and clarity.
+Compare and contrast these arguments using dialectical and hermeneutic techniques.
+Emphasize their strengths and weaknesses.

-  - Conclusion: Round off your findings by compiling your main points and findings.
-Restate the conclusion, explain why it is the best answer or solution, and suggest implications or recommendations for further action or research.
+  - Conclusion: Round up your discoveries by compiling your main points and conclusions.
+Reiterate the conclusion, elucidating why it is the most accurate answer or solution, and propose implications or suggestions for future proceedings or research.

-7. Finally, review and revise your response, checking for accuracy, clarity, completeness, relevance, and consistency.
-Be certain to avoid logical fallacies and factual errors, ensuring your response effectively communicates the problem, the analysis, the evaluation, and the conclusion.
+7. Lastly, revise your response carefully, checking for accuracy, clarity, fulfillment, relevance, and consistency.
+Make sure to sidestep logical inconsistencies and factual inaccuracies, ensuring your response efficiently conveys the described problem, the conducted analysis, the evaluation, and the conclusion.

-Problem or question:
+Problem or Question: